Generic Name: sweet vernal/orchard/perennial rye/timothy/kentucky blue grass mixed pollen allergen extract (Sublingual route)

 Therapeutic Class: Immunological Agent

-Oralair® is a mixed allergen extract which is used as an immunotherapy to treat symptoms of grass pollen allergic rhinitis with or without conjunctivitis.
-This is confirmed by a positive skin test that is caused by the five grass species (sweet vernal, orchard, perennial rye, timothy, and Kentucky blue grass mixed pollens allergen extract).
+Oralair® is used as an immunotherapy to treat symptoms of grass pollen allergic rhinitis with or without conjunctivitis (eg, sneezing, itchy, runny or stuffy nose, itchy and watery eyes).
+This is confirmed by a positive skin test that is caused by the five grass species (sweet vernal, orchard, perennial rye, timothy, and Kentucky blue grass).
+This medicine is a mixed allergen extract.

 This medicine is available only with your doctor's prescription.